EsamGhaleb/esamghaleb.github.io/_projects/CABB_Computational.md

 The following research outputs are related to my work on dialogue coordination:

-* **Ghaleb, E.**, Burenko, I., Rasenberg, M., Pouw, W., Uhrig, P., Holler, J.,  Toni, I., Ozyurek, A. & Fernández, R. (2023).
-Co-Speech Gesture Detection through Multi-phase Sequence Labeling. arXiv preprint arXiv:2308.10680.
+* **Ghaleb, E.**, Burenko, I., Rasenberg, M., Pouw, W., Uhrig, P., Holler, J.,  Toni, I., Ozyurek, A. & Fernández, R. (2024).
+Co-Speech Gesture Detection through Multi-phase Sequence Labeling.
+In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), 2024.
+To appear
 * **Ghaleb, E.** & Fernández, R. (2023, October 19–20).
 Linguistic alignment in referential communication: Automatic detection and analysis of its impact on shared conceptualization [Poster presentation].
 (Mis)alignment in alignment research: A multidisciplinary workshop on alignment in interaction, Laboratoire Parole et Langage, Aix-en-Provence, France.